Machiavellianism (psychology): Unemotionality

-Alexithymia is considered a key trait correlated heavily with Machiavellianism.
+Alexithymia is also considered a key trait that has correlations with Machiavellianism.
 It is the lack of awareness of one's own emotions as well as the emotions of others.
 When tested, healthy alexithymic individuals have been found to obtain high Machiavellianism scores.
-This was not surprising to researchers, seeing as one of the core traits of Machiavellianism is unemotionality, similar to what alexithymics experience.
+This was not surprising to researchers, seeing as the unemotionality of Machiavellianism shows similarities to what alexithymics experience.
+One study examined the relationship between alexithymia and endorsement of beliefs associated with Machiavellianism amongst university students.
+Results showed a positive correlation between alexithymia and exploitative beliefs, suggesting those with higher levels of alexithymia were more likely to endorse the view that manipulating others is an effective way to satisfy their motives.